AlwynBarry/SimplePrayerDiary/readme.txt

 == Changelog ==

 = 1.4.2 =
+* 2022-11-21
+* Added a whole month view short code, and provided responsive CSS for the month table.
+* Simplified the Quick Edit so that the title is automatically the date, and the publish date is set automatically from the date too

 * 2022-11-03
 * Modifications throughout to change it from an events calendar to a prayer diary
+* Changed the layout from table-based to DIV based, with appropriate CSS to format it

 = All below are from super-simple-events-calendar =